FScholsen/flist-ui/README.md

 _You should not run those commands in your cloned local repo._
 _Instead, start from scratch: create a new dir and follow the steps_

+- Create a new directory for the project: `mkdir flist-ui && cd flist-ui`
 - Create a new git repo: `git init`
 - Create a new npm package: `npm init`